SAT Math Study Guide – 7 Steps to SAT Math Success

 For instance, if you are planning to apply to Boston College, you should be scoring around 1330 and 1500.
 Note that, that is the average of all college applications.
 If you are planning to apply for a popular department of a college, you need to score more than these averages.
 For instance, Economics, Finance, and Computer Science are popular departments at Boston College.
 Therefore, the score percentiles of the accepted students in these departments are expected to be above the 1330 – 1500 range.

 Depending on your initial result, if there is a huge gap from the target score, you should be studying harder.
+You can use our Digital SAT Score Calculator to calculate your scores in practice tests and quizzes.

 7-Step SAT Study Guide – YouTube Video